Skip to main content

 Door and gasket problems.
 A torn gasket, a sagging door, or a closer that no longer pulls the door shut lets warm humid air pour in.
 That shows up as heavy frost near the door, sweating walls, and a unit that runs constantly to keep up.

 Refrigerant leak or compressor failure.
 When charge drops, the freezer struggles to reach temperature and the suction line may frost oddly or not at all.
 A compressor that hums and trips without starting is locked up.
-Both of these are sealed-system work and require EPA-certified handling.
+Both are sealed-system work and require EPA-certified handling.
 This is the expensive end and not a DIY zone.

-We cover the Tri-Valley and surrounding cities, founded in 2021, CSLB licensed (#1136642), EPA certified (#1279674151528), BEAR registered (#50788), and BBB A+ rated.
+We cover the Tri-Valley and surrounding cities, founded in 2021, CSLB #1136642 (C-20 HVAC), EPA certified (#1279674151528), BEAR registered (#50788), and BBB A+ rated.

 For deeper background, see our commercial refrigeration repair guide and our full commercial appliance repair overview.
 If your space is a walk-in cooler rather than a freezer, the walk-in cooler to mini-split conversion notes may help.
 You can also book commercial refrigeration service directly.